Age-Gap Relationships Can Be Complicated – But So Is Judging Them

 I asked Sheri if age is just a number when it comes to love.
 "On the whole, yes," she said.
 "In fact, in my clinical time, I haven't seen many couples present problems with age being a primary factor."
 In Sheri's experience, this sense pervades across relationships between people of all genders, ages and backgrounds.
 "That's the thing about couples that work: each one is different, both in terms of sexual preferences and their wishes, how they spend their time, there’s just so many different permutations and combinations."
 Her inference: in a world where no two relationships are the same, who are we to say which one is right?

 What Sheri has seen as a frequent presenting factor in couples therapy is what she calls a "values gap", which she defines as "a difference in what [a couple’s] respective priorities are in life".
 Sometimes, of course, that overlaps with age.
 Said priorities could be "children, or not having children, or wanting to maybe go out more, socialise more or less".
 In my relationship, the values gap plays out in decisions about where we want to live.
-My partner is gung ho for an imminent escape to the country, while I still love breathing in the Big Smoke of London – but I don’t see this as necessarily directly related to how old we are.
+My partner is gung ho for an imminent escape to the country, while I still love breathing in the Big Smoke – but I don’t see this as necessarily directly related to how old we are.
 We could, for instance, have different lifestyle cravings if we were exactly the same age or if our age gap were inverted.
 Either way, we compromise.
-Meeting halfway has helped us overcome this.
-We plan to inch further into the ‘burbs for our next move – still chucking distance to central London for me, and satisfying R’s understandable desire for a bit more space.
+Meeting halfway has helped us overcome this by planning to inch further into the ‘burbs for our next move.

 Advertisement